-Any person that owns a facility identified as an OTC monograph facility, including contract manufacturing organization facilities, on December 31 of the fiscal year or at any time during the preceding 12-month period is required to pay a facility fee for that fiscal year.

-• For FY 2021, if a facility is identified as an OTC monograph facility in eDRLS at any time from January 1, 2020, through December 31, 2020, the facility will be assessed an FY 2021 fee.
+- Any person that owns a facility identified as an OTC monograph facility, including contract manufacturing organization facilities, on December 31 of the fiscal year or at any time during the preceding 12-month period is required to pay a facility fee for that fiscal year. - There is no statutory authority under the FD&C Act for any waiver or reduction of OMUFA facility fees based on size or revenue. - For FY 2023, if a facility was identified as an OTC monograph facility in eDRLS at any time from January 1, 2022, through December 31, 2022, the facility will be assessed an FY 2023 fee.